Undistraction/gitbook/inheritance.md

 This means that any object can replace a Function's `prototype` attribute.

 By setting a constructor's prototype attribute to the instance of an object,  the attributes of that object become available to any object instances constructed from it.

+## Differential Inheritance

+Customisation of a new object by specifying the differences from the object on which it is based.